 I’ll bet a cupcake most of us can sing this song — and mean it — at least twice a year.
-Listen:
+Close your eyes and just… Listen:

 Kind of captures the pace of life, huh?
 Yep, summer is in your rearview mirror.
 And you made it through the start-up of all the back to back activities; school shopping, carpooling, slip signing, and on and on.
 But up ahead is another marathon race; the holiday season with planning and inviting and baking and buying and wrapping and returning.
 Before you merge into that fast lane, fill up your tank by reading When You’re Running on Empty – by Katy McCown and top it off with the Rooted in Truth, Growing in Love wrap up.